ihart-mhc/ihart-mhc.github.io/software/autostart.md

 The [`autostart.config` file](https://github.com/ihart-mhc/ihart/blob/master/bin/autostart.config) allows you to set preferences without modifying the script itself.
 Each variable is detailed below.

- - `OS_OSX` should be set to `true` if you are running on an OS X operationg system; if you are running on Windows, set this to `false`.
+ - `OS_OSX` should be set to `true` if you are running on an OS X operating system; if you are running on Windows, set this to `false`.
 This is used to determine which version of the server should be run.

  - `SERVERWAIT` defines a number of seconds to wait between when the server is started and when the app is started.